$0 Hawaii Adoption Quick-Start Checklist

 DHS Website and Family Court Self-Help Pages

 The Hawaii DHS website is built for foster care licensing and child welfare case management.
-The Family Court self-help pages list forms (1F-P-3066, 1F-P-3067, the Adoption Information Sheet, the Safe Family Home Report, the Medical Information Form) without explaining which ones apply to your pathway or your circuit.
+The Family Court self-help pages list forms (1F-P-3066, 1F-P-3067, the Adoption Information Sheet, the Safe Family Home Report, the Medical Information Fly Sheet) without explaining which ones apply to your pathway or your circuit.
 Neither resource explains how military jurisdiction works under HRS §578-1, which allows a petitioner to file in the circuit "where the petitioner is in military service" — a provision that can give stationed military families flexibility in where they file.

 Facebook Groups and Peer Advice